zaman2000/zaman2000/README.md

 #### I am a freelance worker on Upwork, Fiverr & other marketplaces

-I am a WordPress developer, SEO professional and Google certified Digital Marketer with over 8 years’ experience.
+I am a WordPress developer, SEO professional, and Google-certified Digital Marketer with over 8 years of experience.

 Skills: JS / HTML / CSS / WordPress / SEO / Digital Marketing